google/error-prone/docs/bugpattern/AddNullMarkedToClass.md

 `@NonNull`, with some exceptions for local variables and type variables.
 In code covered by `@NullMarked`, `String x` means the same as `@NonNull String x`.

-This standardizes the default annotation for all the static checkers and compilers that supports jspecify annotations.
+This standardizes the default annotation for all static checkers and compilers that support JSpecify annotations.

 For more information, see https://jspecify.dev/docs/user-guide/#nullmarked.